quicwg/multipath/draft-ietf-quic-multipath.md

 a PATH_ABANDON frame to indicate its own unwillingness to receive any packet on this path anymore.

-Reception of the PATH_ABANDON frame is the first step to retire a path ID.
-However, the Path ID can only be retired after all active connection IDs for the Path ID have been retired.
+Reception or sending of the PATH_ABANDON frame is the first step to release all resources related to a Path ID.
+However, the Path ID can only be released after all active connection IDs for the Path ID have been retired or timed-out after the PATH_ABANDON frame was sent.
 Still, when an endpoint receives an PATH_ABANDON frame, it SHOULD NOT use the associated Path ID in future frames, except in ACK_MP frames for acknowledging inflight packets and